superfly/docs/app-guides/custom-domains-with-fly.html.md

   DNS Validation Target       = example.com.o055.flydns.net
 ```

-Basically, the Validation Hostname, when looked up, should send requests to the Validation Target, a Fly-generated validation service.
-To do this, add the contents of the Validation Instructions to your DNS records; that is create a CNAME record which points the _acme-challenge subdomain to the Validation target.
+Basically, the `Validation Hostname`, when looked up, should send requests to the `Validation Target`, a Fly.io-generated validation service.
+To do this, add the contents of the `Validation Instructions` to your DNS records; that is create a CNAME record which points the `_acme-challenge` subdomain to the `Validation Target`.

 Once you have done that, wait as the validation and certificate issuing happens (check in with `fly certs check`).
 When complete, you'll be able to turn on the traffic whenever you are ready.
 You'll be able to do that either by setting the CNAME or by setting the A and AAAA records as described previously.

 ### Other commands

-Finally, we should point out the other `fly certs` commands which you will want to use.
+Finally, we should point out the other `fly certs` commands.

 * `fly certs list` - Lists the hostnames which have been added to an application and for which certificates may have been obtained.
 * `fly certs check hostname` - Triggers a check on the domain validation and DNS configuration for the given host and return results in the same format as `fly certs show`.